Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

-**Question 11: Monitoring and Logging A data engineer is tasked with speeding up a Spark job that is running slowly.
+**Question 11: A data engineer is tasked with speeding up a Spark job that is running slowly.
 Which of the following metrics available in Spark UI can help identify potential performance bottlenecks?**

 Options: